What is the Whole Gospel?

 “You’re not preaching the whole counsel of God, brother”

 Heaven forbid that we preach half a gospel, but what is the whole gospel?

 Your answer to that question says a lot about your understanding of grace.

-For instance, whenever I proclaim the good news of God’s unconditional love as revealed in Jesus, I can just about guarantee that some serious person will pull me up for not preaching the whole gospel.
+For instance, whenever I proclaim the good news of God’s unconditional love, I can just about guarantee that someone will chide me for not preaching the whole gospel.

 What they say: “We’ve got to preach the whole counsel of God, brother.”

 What they mean: “You should tell people they need to do stuff – repent, confess, turn from sin, work, etc. – to earn the free gifts of grace.”

 What a strange thing to say.
 How can you compensate God for his priceless gifts?

 I am a big fan of repentance, but repentance may not be what you think it is.